ajnelson/fsnview/INSTALL.md

     make install

 `./configure` respects `--prefix`.
 A build dependency quirk in UPartsFS means that `./bootstrap.sh` also accepts the environment variable `$prefix`, which should match what you pass to `./configure`.

+If it looks like The SleuthKit is building twice, it is.
+That's the UPartsFS quirk.
+It is not a permanent quirk.